Wasted-Audio/ebu-norm/README.md

 ```shell
 ebu-scan [-a] infiles
 ```
 Script to batch analyze audio files and print true peak and various loudness values to screen and text file.
 If the `-a` flag is added, all files are treated as part of an album and total loudness results are additionally returned.
+In this instance all files should be the same file format and channel count.

 Prerequisites: `ffmpeg`